-Ideally, if you’re prepping for the Certified Cicerone exam, you should try to get your hands on the classics listed by the BJCP when you’re learning, however, keep in mind that the Cicerone Program is aware that many people do not have access to all styles.
+Ideally, when you’re studying for the Certified Cicerone exam, try to get your hands on the classics listed by the BJCP, however, the Cicerone Program is aware that many people do not have access to all styles.
 They also purchase beer for their exams in the area of the exam for convenience.
-If you cannot get Lion Tropical Stout in your area, you won't see it on the exam.
+If you can't get Lion Tropical Stout in your area, you are unlikely to see it on your exam.
 The proctors don't fly cases of beer down from Chicago with them for tasting exams!